-Some care has to be taken with the values of formulas of form $A \to B$ .
-In the picture on the left we would expect both $p \to r$ and $q \to r$ to be false since in both cases we have a true antecedent and false consequent.
+Some care has to be taken with the values of formulas of form $A \to B$.
+In the picture we would expect both $p \to r$ and $q \to r$ to be false since in both cases we have a true antecedent and false consequent.
 Notice that although q is not certain, we cannot put $q \to r$ in the inner circle since that would make it strongly true and yet false at the same time.
-Since r is false, evidently both $r \to q$ , $r \to p$ and $r \to t$ are true, and even in the strong sense.
+On the other hand, since r is false, evidently both $r \to q$, $r \to p$ and $r \to t$ are true, even in the strong sense.
 Since p is certain, it is also true in the general sense and therefore $p \to q$ must be at least weakly true.
 But it is not certain, since q is not.
 By contrast, since p is certain, $q \to p$ is also.
 Lastly, consider the case of two formulas q, s that lie only in the outer circle.
-Since neither atom is certain, but neither is false, the implications $q \rightarrow s$ and $s \rightarrow q$ can safely be placed in the inner circle of certainty.
+Since neither atom is certain, but neither is false, the implications $q \to s$ and $s \to q$ can safely be placed in the inner circle of certainty.

-The complete truth matrix for implication is given in the Figure 3.
+The complete truth matrix for implication is given in the figure.
 The case of negation is straightforward.
-Negating a false proposition such as r produces a certain proposition $\neg r$ ; while negating either kind of true formula produces a false one: in the picture both $\neg p$ and $\neg q$ will be false.

-Equivalently we can regard negation to be definable, by $\neg p := p \rightarrow \bot$ , where $\bot$ takes the constant value 0.
+Negating a false proposition such as r produces a certain proposition $\neg r$; while negating either kind of true formula produces a false one: in the picture both $\neg p$ and $\neg q$ will be false.
+Equivalently we can regard negation to be definable, by $\neg p := p \rightarrow \bot$, where \bot takes the constant value 0.
 Then the table for negation is derivable from that for implication.
+As we can see, negation is not involutive, that is, $\neg \neg p$ is not equivalent to p.
+In fact, $\neg \neg p$ is 2 when p is different from 0, and so, it captures part of the meaning of "p is true by default," being weaker than the formula p, which means "certain truth."

 Our base logic is by no means new.
-It was first introduced by Heyting in his study of intuitionistic logic [11].
-Shortly after it reappeared in Gödel's paper [10] showing that intuitionistic logic is not tabular (finite-valued).
-Heyting provided the truth matrices while subsequently Łukasiewicz [13] studied the logic in greater depth and gave the first axiomatisation based on the axioms and rules of the intuitionistic calculus extended by the addition of a weaker form of Peirce's Law, viz:
+It was first introduced by Heyting (1930) in his study of intuitionistic logic.
+Shortly after it reappeared in Gödel (1932) showing that intuitionistic logic is not tabular (finite-valued).
+Heyting provided the truth matrices while subsequently Łukasiewicz (1941) studied the logic in greater depth and gave the first axiomatisation based on the axioms and rules of the intuitionistic calculus extended by the addition of a weaker form of Peirce's Law, viz: